Test Drive Unlimited Solar Crown Review (PlayStation 5)

 • Many Breakable objects like signs, small walls, trees, decorations, etc.

-• Day and night cycle.
+• Day and night cycle with weather effects.

 • Play how you want.